-Can not be all things to all people: The Museum of the Rockies will continue to have a strategic focus on dinosaur paleontology, western cultural history, historic photography and Yellowstone geology.
+Cannot be all things to all people: The Museum of the Rockies will continue to have a strategic focus on dinosaur paleontology, western cultural history, historic photography and Yellowstone geology.

 Accreditation: The Museum of the Rockies has been accredited by the American Association of Museums since 1987.
 We are a Smithsonian affiliate and the only accredited museum in the Montana University System.
+The Museum was re-accredited in 2008.